espressif/esp-idf/docs/en/api-reference/network/esp_eth.rst

 .. list::

     * :cpp:member:`eth_phy_config_t::phy_addr`: multiple PHY devices can share the same SMI bus, so each PHY needs a unique address.
 Usually, this address is configured during hardware design by pulling up/down some PHY strapping pins.
-You can set the value from 0 to 15 based on your Ethernet board.
-Especially, if the SMI bus is shared by only one PHY device, setting this value to -1 can enable the driver to detect the PHY address automatically.
+You can set the value from ``0`` to ``15`` based on your Ethernet board.
+Especially, if the SMI bus is shared by only one PHY device, setting this value to ``-1`` can enable the driver to detect the PHY address automatically.

     * :cpp:member:`eth_phy_config_t::reset_timeout_ms`: reset timeout value, in milliseconds.
 Typically, PHY reset should be finished within 100 ms.

     * :cpp:member:`eth_phy_config_t::autonego_timeout_ms`: auto-negotiation timeout value, in milliseconds.
-The Ethernet driver will start negotiation with the peer Ethernet node automatically, to determine to duplex and speed mode.
+The Ethernet driver starts negotiation with the peer Ethernet node automatically, to determine to duplex and speed mode.
 This value usually depends on the ability of the PHY device on your board.

     * :cpp:member:`eth_phy_config_t::reset_gpio_num`: if your board also connects the PHY reset pin to one of the GPIO, then set it here.
-Otherwise, set this field to -1.
+Otherwise, set this field to ``-1``.

 ESP-IDF provides a default configuration for MAC and PHY in macro :c:macro:`ETH_MAC_DEFAULT_CONFIG` and :c:macro:`ETH_PHY_DEFAULT_CONFIG`.